mbomhoff/agave-file-browser-demo/README.md

 Agave File Browser Demo
 -----------------------

-A simple Cyverse Data Store client using the Agave API.
+A simple Cyverse Data Store client using the Agave API, implemented in several popular front-end frameworks.

-There are currently two flavors:  jQuery and React
+There are currently four flavors:  jQuery, React, Angular, and Elm

-More using other popular frameworks will be added soon.